le-oof/transcribe/README.md

 5. Check the result in PhilosophyTranscript.md.

 Requirements:
-FFmpeg on path and OpeanAI API key
+FFmpeg on path and OpenAI API key